mikaem/docker-fenics-recipes/README.md

 Change to `conda install fenics=2016.1` for a stable FEniCS 2016.1 installation.
 Note the line with `sudo: false`.
 This allows Travis to use a container-based infrastructure that ensures your build will start in seconds.

-CircleCI example of setting up `circle.yml` to use FEniCS:
+A similar example of setting up a `circle.yml` file to use FEniCS for continuous integration with CircleCI is:

     machine:
     environment: